-Hope Dental Clinic is in the village of Hope and provides NHS and private dental care and treatment for adults and children.
+Littlemoor Dental is in Chesterfield, it provides private dental treatment to adults and children.

 There is level access in to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with restricted mobility, are available onsite at the practice.
+The practice has a small on-site car park, or there are car parking spaces, including dedicated parking for people with disabilities available near the practice.